aspose-total-cloud/Aspose.Total-Products/total/android/conversion/txt-to-xls/_index.md

----title: Convert TXT to XLS via Android SDK in Clouddescription: Cloud APIs & SDKs to Convert TXT to XLS.
+---title: Convert Word to XLS, TXT to XLS FREE Converter or Android SDKdescription: Free Conversion of TXT to XLS by using Android Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---